Best controller settings for Apex Legends Season 18

 For those using standard controllers to play, the best layout to master movement is the Evolved setting.
 This layout changes your crouch to the right stick and your jump to the left bumper.

-Evolved will also change your jump button to the left bumper, which again will take some getting used to, however, the freedom to jump, climb, and stay mobile while keeping your thumb on the right stick is vital to improving your game in Apex Legends.
+Evolved will also change your jump button to the left bumper, which again will take some getting used to, however, the freedom to jump, climb, and stay mobile while keeping your thumb on the right stick is vital to improving your game.

 • Per Optic Settings: On